maingga/maingga/README.md

 </div>

-> **Note:** The custom activity dashboard above is intentionally repository-local and does not depend on the public `github-readme-stats` endpoint.
+> The main dashboard is repository-local, so it remains available even if external GitHub stats services fail.
 The activity graph is an optional live visualization.

 ---

-# 💡 Development Principles
+# 11 · 💡 Development Principles

 <div align="center">